Posted on 2 Comments

 Last Saturday on October 16th, Honey & Butter released macarons in collaboration with LINE FRIENDS (characters popular in Asia).
 According to their website, they will continue to release these special macarons for two more dates, on October 23rd & 30th.
 As I expected there to be much competition, I set out at 9AM, an hour before the store opened.

 Honey & Butter Macarons is located in the city of Irvine, in a shopping center called Irvine Spectrum Center.
-This center deserves a post of its own, with its unique architecture and a plethora of good shops. 👍
+This center deserves a post of its own, with its unique architecture and a plethora of good shops. πŸ‘

 As the center itself also opens everyday at 10AM, there was nobody there when I arrived.

 Usually, there is always a bustling crowd at the shopping mall.
-But not at 9AM in the morning!

 Or so I thought.